 Choosing suitable trainers is vital for longer-term success and sustainability.

-The success of the teacher training approach depends a lot on having a group of committed and competent principal trainers whose capacity to work independently and innovatively grows as the project progresses.
+The success of the Inclusive Learning Approach (inclusive teaching component) depends a lot on having a group of committed and competent principal trainers whose capacity to work independently and innovatively grows as the project progresses.

 This project is a collaboration between NAD and EENET.